 Typically, there are signs that you may have a roof leak in your home, but there are some locations where that leak may be undetectable.
 While water will drain down to lower elevations, it may not show up until it reaches a visible area such as a crawl space.

-Sometimes, dampness in your crawl space may be a warning sign that you have a leak in your roof that needs to be patched.
+Sometimes, dampness in your crawl space may be a warning sign that you have a leak in your roof.

 Water Pipes That Are Leaking